American Silent Film: Silent Films | Silent Comedy

 Tumbleweeds (King Baggott, 1925) Beautifully photographed Western.

-3 Bad Men (John Ford, 1926) Just Pals, The Blue Eagle, Four Sons, Hangman's House, Born Reckless, Up the River, Air Mail, Pilgrimage, The Lost Patrol, The Prisoner of Shark Island, Wee Willie Winkie, Stagecoach, Young Mr. Lincoln, The Grapes of Wrath, How Green Was My Valley, They Were Expendable, My Darling Clementine, Fort Apache, She Wore a Yellow Ribbon, Wagon Master, Rio Grande, When Willie Comes Marching Home, The Quiet Man, Mogambo, The Long Gray Line, The Searchers, The Rising of the Moon, The Last Hurrah, The Horse Soldiers, Sergeant Rutledge, The Man Who Shot Liberty Valance, Donovan's Reef, Cheyenne Autumn, 7 Women
+3 Bad Men (John Ford, 1926) Bucking Broadway, Just Pals, The Blue Eagle, Four Sons, Hangman's House, Born Reckless, Up the River, Air Mail, Pilgrimage, The Lost Patrol, The Prisoner of Shark Island, Wee Willie Winkie, Stagecoach, Young Mr. Lincoln, The Grapes of Wrath, How Green Was My Valley, They Were Expendable, My Darling Clementine, Fort Apache, She Wore a Yellow Ribbon, Wagon Master, Rio Grande, When Willie Comes Marching Home, The Quiet Man, Mogambo, The Long Gray Line, The Searchers, The Rising of the Moon, The Last Hurrah, The Horse Soldiers, Sergeant Rutledge, The Man Who Shot Liberty Valance, Donovan's Reef, Cheyenne Autumn, 7 Women

 The Great K&A Train Robbery (Lewis Seiler, 1926) Enthusiastic Tom Mix Western, in which he battles a gang of train robbers.
 Tom Mix had been a real cowboy, and was the best rider of all screen Western stars.
 Flight Angels, Molly and Me